Hell Creek Recreation Area

 Hell Creek Recreation Area is a public recreation area managed by the Little Shell Tribe of Chippewa Indians of Montana occupying 337 acre on the south side of Fort Peck Lake 20 mi due north of the community of Jordan, Montana.
 The recreation area sits on the western side of Hell Creek Bay and includes a year-round marina and facilities for water sports, camping, and fishing for walleye, northern pike, and smallmouth bass.
 The park is managed under a no-cost lease arrangement with the U.S. Army Corps of Engineers.
-The park has Bortle scale class 1 skies which makes the state park a great place for astronomy as it is far away from light pollution.
+The park has Bortle scale class 1 skies (low light pollution).